-But the good news is that these features on your credit report aren’t written in stone.
-You have the ability to change them.
+But the good news is that you have the ability to improve your credit score.
 Find out how you can recover from something as big as an unresolved R9 on your report and rebuild your credit over time.
 It’s possible!

 What Is an R9 Credit Rating?

 First things first, what is a credit rating?
 It’s a code used by creditors to assess someone’s ability to cope with financial credit.
 Creditors send these codes to credit bureaus like TransUnion and Equifax.
 Credit bureaus add the ratings onto credit reports and use them to calculate credit scores.
 All of these factors help banks, credit unions and other authorities know whether someone is financially reliable or a lending risk.

 A credit rating is made up of two parts: a letter and a number.
 The letter symbolizes what type of credit is being used.
 The number symbolizes how well you commit to the repayments for that credit.

 - “0” means it’s too new to rate

 - “1” means that it was paid within 30 days or paid as agreed

 - “2” means that it was paid 31-59 days late

 - “3” means that it was paid 60-89 days late

 - “4” means that it was paid 90-119 days late